Know Your Risk Before It Strikes

 The researchers point out that people with celiac disease are at increased risk for CAD, which can be reduced with a gluten-free diet.
 For everyone else, the study argues that avoiding gluten might reduce people’s consumption of whole grains, which contain heart-healthy fiber.
 Several studies show that eating whole grains, while limiting or avoiding refined grains (such as white bread and most baked goods), does help protect against CV events.

-However, large studies around the world also report that the more servings of fresh fruit and vegetables people eat daily, the lower their risk for heart attack and stroke.
+However, large studies around the world also report that the more servings of fresh fruit and vegetables people eat daily, the lower risk for stroke and heart attack.
 Not only is fresh produce high in fiber, but it also contains many other valuable nutrients known to enhance cardiovascular wellness.
 Therefore, whole grains that contain gluten are not crucial for heart health.

 Why does the BaleDoneen Method recommend gluten-free diets for people with certain genes?